coyotecafe ‘24

 about coyotecafe

 The coyotecafe is the name for the public facing food program at worlds end farm.
-It is a pay as you wish, just good enough, evening cafe, that employs many unique charms.
+It is a pay as you wish, just good enough, afternoon cafe, that employs many unique charms.
 Its ethos is elaborated on below.

 In and around the area where we farm there are many coyote that roam the large plots of undisturbed woodlands and open hay fields.
 Coyote are nocturnal pack animals who work in large families consisting of 10-15 animals spread across many generations.
 At Worlds End, its not unusual to hear them yipping, barking and howling at night - the sounds they make defending either their territory or a recent kill.
 The coyote diet in our region is primarily rabbits, field mice and other small rodents, grasses and occasionally berries and fruit.
 Many people are surprised that coyote eats vegetarian at times.
 Coyote can work in pairs or teams to take down an adult deer.
 A delicacy for coyote is a fat sheep.They especially love baby lambs, and can smell the blood of birth from far distances.
 This is why we run livestock guardian dogs (LGD’s) in with our flock.
 The specific guardians we use are called Maremma’s - they are large white dogs native to the Italian Alps - where sheep herders graze their flocks in the mountains in summer since ancient Roman times.
 These dogs are instinctual guardians and deter roaming predators like coyotes, wolves and hawks mostly by prowling the perimeter fence at night and barking fiercely at anything that approaches.